 But still, Christmas is celebrated extensively by many.
 Besides Valentine’s Day and White Day, Christmas is a time to be together with your lover!
 The week before Christmas is probably one of the easiest times to find a date in Japan, as no one wants to be alone on Christmas Eve.
 On that evening, you will have a hard time finding a room in a ‘love hotel’, as this is the night young couples make time for each other.

-People tend to avoid being a kuribocch but singles who didn’t manage to find a date or are taking a break from dating tend to meet up with their other single friends and have a nice dinner together.
+People tend to avoid being a kuribocch but singles who didn’t manage to find a date or are taking a break from dating would meet up with their other single friends and have a nice dinner together.
 When it feels like the rest of the world is getting together with their significant others, what is better than to chat and drink the night away with your best buddies?
 Many restaurants offer special Christmas menus which are more luxurious than what they usually serve.
 Your best bet would be to look for great Christmas menus in high-end hotels and western/American restaurants.
 Or just celebrating Christmas at Izakaya doesn’t sound too bad either if you want to get away from the crowds of lovers!

 The Wonderful World of Winter Illuminations in Japan